Updated December 9, 2020

 - Extending access to and availability of flexible payment plans to customers financially impacted by COVID-19, and providing customer assistance personnel with the resources necessary to connect customers to available financial assistance and social service agencies.

 The affected utilities agreed to extend these protections through June 12.

-Beginning April 30, 2020, the order also requires investor-owned utilities to report to the MPSC every two weeks on the current number of disconnected customers, the identification of occupied homes without electric or natural gas service, and the utility’s efforts to reconnect service to occupied homes.
+The April order also required investor-owned utilities to report to the MPSC every two weeks on the current number of disconnected customers, the identification of occupied homes without electric or natural gas service, and the utility’s efforts to reconnect service to occupied homes.
 The July order requires them to file monthly reports detailing data on disconnected service to occupied and unoccupied residences in their territories, with data on unpaid utility bills.

 At the federal level, action by several housing agencies and coronavirus relief legislation provided temporary protection against foreclosure and eviction for homeowners and landlords with federally backed mortgages, as well as their tenants and residents of federally subsidized housing.
 Additionally, those with federally backed mortgages could request a temporary penalty-free forbearance.
 These protections, however, expired on July 25.

 The CDC then issued a nationwide moratorium on evictions for nonpayment of rent effective from September 4, 2020, through December 31, 2020.
 This protection applies to tenants who sign a declaration affirming that they:

 - Have “used best efforts to obtain all available government assistance for rent or housing;”